Puzzle #9834 groupsUpdated daily

 • Track the categories that trip you up, memorise recurring constructions (such as shared prefixes), and play other NYT word games to stay sharp.
 We recommend warming up with the Mini Crossword or Spelling Bee before you tackle Connections.

 • Yes.
-Alongside Connections we provide fresh hints for Wordle, Strands, Mini Crossword, Letter Boxed, and the Sports Edition of Connections.
-You can find them all in the games hub.
+Alongside Connections we provide daily answers and hints for Wordle, Strands, Spelling Bee, Mini Crossword, Letter Boxed, and the Sports Connections.